Dev-Squid/dogapi/README.md

 - Jose: A JavaScript Object Signing and Encryption (JOSE) library for JWT tokens.
 [Learn more](https://python-jose.readthedocs.io/en/latest/)
 - SQLAlchemy: The Python SQL toolkit and Object-Relational Mapping (ORM) library.
 [Learn more](https://www.sqlalchemy.org/)
 - FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 [Learn more](https://fastapi.tiangolo.com/)
+- NGINX: Is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+[Learn more] (https://nginx.org/en/)

 ## Requirements